 If Nirvana dominated the 1990s showed just how much success rock and punk could enjoy, Sonic Youth did the same in terms of the critical praise a single group could receive.
 Focusing on texture, focused experimentation and wearing their numerous influences on their sleeves, Sonic Youth acted like a guide through rock’s underground.

-Few bands were cooler and more more inventive as far as rock critics were concerned.
-Until their demise in 2005, the quartet of Thurston Moore, Kim Gordon , Lee Ranaldo, Steve Shelley danced softly between indie credits and mainstream acceptance.
+Few 90s punk bands were cooler and more inventive as far as rock critics were concerned.
+In fact, the group’s sound is so far-reaching that simply labeling them seems an injustice, in spite of the fact that their philosophies were clearly in alignment with punk rock.
+Until their demise in 2005, the quartet of Thurston Moore, Kim Gordon, Lee Ranaldo, Steve Shelley danced softly between indie credit and mainstream acceptance.

 The Nation of Ulysses

 The Nation of Ulysses were a punk rock band that made little impact on the charts.
-Yet, by 1992, once their brief career had ended, they had influenced countless other punk, indie and hardcore groups.
+Yet, by 1992, once their brief career had ended, they had influenced countless other punk, indie, and hardcore punk groups.

 Formed by rock visionary Ian Svenonius, the band’s sound and ideology were already fully formed by the time of their seminal release 13-Point Program to Destroy America.
 The critics and the public never truly figured out how serious they should take the group.
 But, the mystery only helped their reputation.
 By the time some of the original members had formed Cupid Car Club and The Make-Up, The Nation of Ulysses were already a legendary act cited as direct influences by bands such as At the Drive-In or Jonathan Fire*Eater.